moore3229/Erin_Portfolio/README.md

 # [Project 2: Covid-19 Database: Project Overview](https://github.com/moore3229/Covid-19-Database)

 Our goal is to investigate Covid-19 data obtained from AWS in order to better understand the virus's economic and socioeconomic effects.
 The data given by AWS' "Covid-19 Harmonized Dataset" is quite detailed, and it comes from "The Covid Tracking Project."
 As of March 7th, 2021, “The Covid Tracking Research” will stop collecting new data, which will have no effect on our project.
 Researchers, doctors, non-profits, educational institutions, students, and government organizations will all benefit from this database.
 These are the people that are involved in our project.
 We plan to build the database specifically to address queries about population density and covid-19 instances.

-We will focus on importing the data into MySQL – from the CSV files and begin data cleaning for the database.
-We will focus on only key information that aids in analysis and insights.
-The data itself is not very thorough – so we will need to narrow down what questions we can answer using the data.
 This project will help with research efforts among, public entities, private entities, and startups.
 The python app we will develop will be simple.
 We will use our python app to connect to the database, read and display select data, update specific data, and get state, population, and average daily hospitalization by state in descending order of hospitalization rate.
 The intent of our efforts is to attempt to answer the question:

 How does state population density relate to spread of the disease (a measure of the effectiveness of social distancing).
 Texas has nearly 20 million more residents than Michigan – and yet – Texas has a lower rate of positive cases than Michigan.
 Why?
 Is it due to Michigan have a higher number of elderly residents or due to increase property?